How to lay lawn turf

 As outlined above, it is essential to lay your turf as soon as it is delivered.

-• Never use a roller on freshly laid turf as this can cause compaction if used incorrectly.
+• Do not use a roller on freshly laid turf

-• Medallion® turf can and should be mown as soon as it needs it, which could even be within a week after laying, to encourage establishment.
+Medallion turf can be mown as soon as it needs it, sometimes within the first week, to encourage rooting and lateral growth.

 How to lay a new lawn by the UK's top experts, Rolawn - growers of Britain's Finest Turf